aggrawal-ankur/gitbook/content/docs/low-level/orientation/anatomy.md

 ***

-Always leave an empty line at end of the program.
-This gracefully marks the end of assembly code.
+Always leave an empty line at end of the program to mark the end of your assembly code.
 Otherwise, you'll get a warning by the assembler.

-***

 ## System Calls